Updated July 5, 2017

 The conversations are directed at individuals, but the last five years have seen major technology-enabled shifts in expectations, and these new expectations have had a huge impact on organizations and their leadership.
 Lots of organizations are looking for ways not only to meet the new expectations, but also to create new products and services and reach new customers.

 Growing People Grows Business

 In their 2012 Employee Job Satisfaction and Engagement study, the Society for Human Resource Management says developing employees is an important strategy to increase job satisfaction and reduce staff turnover (which is costly).
 Higher job satisfaction is associated with increased productivity, lower turnover, and higher customer satisfaction.

 Despite the amazing technology that permeates modern life, humans remain indispensable.
 As far as I know, no gadget has yet invented a new gadget.
-No computer has ever created a web map all by itself, contributed to a white paper, or put together slides for an executive presentation (although Watson may be honing his animation skills as you read this).
+No computer has ever created a web map all by itself, contributed to a white paper, or put together slides for an executive presentation (although Watson may have locked in his animation skills by the time you read this).

 Organizations who pay attention to motivating and retaining employees have leaders who understand people are their most important asset—the employees who execute day-to-day operations, engage with customers, and come up with new ideas that move the business forward.

 In Esri Training Services, we’ve been preaching the value of staff and workforce development for a while.
 Note that workforce development includes but is not training.
 It’s not about soft skills, learning how to chain together clicks to complete a task, or even adopting a programming toolkit to be more efficient.
 Fundamentally, workforce development is a people-centric approach to achieving strategic business goals.